Hospital: SUV carrying 27 crashes with semitruck, killing 15

-Judy Cruz, director of El Centro Regional Medical Center’s emergency department, said 14 people died at the scene and another died after arriving at the hospital.
+Judy Cruz, director of El Centro Regional Medical Center’s emergency department, said 14 people died at the scene, which is about 11 miles (18 kilometers) north of the U.S.-Mexico border, and another died after arriving at the hospital.

 Officials believe there were 27 people in an SUV that struck a tractor-trailer full of gravel.
 Multiple patients were sent to hospitals for their injuries, including four flown to Desert Regional Medical Center in Palm Springs, spokesman Todd Burke said.
 Three were in intensive care, he said.